2025 Buenos Aires City elections

 The 2025 Buenos Aires City elections were held on 18 May 2025, to elect 30 seats in the Buenos Aires City Legislature.

+La Libertad Avanza, leading the country through President Javier Milei, received 30.7% of the vote.
+More than double the party's vote share in 2023, it proved enough to defeat both Propuesta Republicana, the city's ruling party, and Es Ahora Buenos Aires, a Peronist coalition.

 Election schedule

 The electoral process was conducted according to the timetable established by the Electoral Tribunal in Decree 91/GCBA/2025 on 25 February 2025.